dbaranchuk/learning-to-route/README.md

 # Ways to improve training performance
 * Grab a bigger GPU and/or more CPU cores
 * Multi-GPU training using torch DataParallel module
-* Compute optimal routing on the fly with some C/C++/Cython-based algorithm.
-And please contribute it to this repo :)